mvanthoor/rustic-book/src/back_matter/faq.md

 ## Why Rust?
 What's wrong with C and C++?

 Nothing... and a lot, both at the same time.
-I actually like C and C++;
-especially C, because it is such a small language, very easy to learn, and it basically runs on every computer platform ever created.
+To be honest, I like C and C++; especially C, because it is such a small language, very easy to learn, and it basically runs on every computer platform ever created.
 C gives me the same sort of thrill as I get from handling a live piece of dynamite.
 No, really.
 I love C to bits.
 (I should stop making word jokes, I know.)
 If Rust hadn't existed, my chess engine may have been written in C and in that case would probably have had a different name.